Brexit and 'No-Deal'

 Visitors will be able to drive in France with a UK driving licence provided they have an International Driving Permit or an official translation of their licence.

-Those who become resident after Brexit will have to exchange their UK licence for a French one within a year of arrival.
+Those who become resident after Brexit will have to exchange their UK licence for a French one within a year of arrival, although a final decision on this has yet to be made by the French government.

 However, those who are resident before Brexit can continue to use their UK licence and only need to exchange it for the usual reasons, such as when the photocard needs renewing or when they are required to because of a points adjustment being ordered after a driving offence.

 Vehicle importation procedures will be more time-consuming, complex and costly.

 Income tax in France will remain unchanged, although if S1 health certificates are no longer valid then holders will lose their existing entitlement to exemption from social charges on their pension income.
 However, there remain exemptions and reduced rates below certain income thresholds.

 Non-resident UK nationals will also pay the full social charges of 17.2% on rental income and capital gains, not the reduced rate of 7.2% for EEA non-residents.